aplbrain/campfire/README.md

-# campfire
+## campfire on zhang-testing

-Complementary Automated Methods for Proofreading
+Bleeding-edge branch for testing and remote deployment